jawira/case-converter/docs/detection-algorithm.md

 When `\Jawira\CaseConverter\Convert` class is instantiated, the input string is analysed to detect the words in it.

+This is also the algorithm used by `Convert::fromAuto` method.

 ![Detection algorithm](detection-algorithm.png "Detection algorithm")

 1. If input string contains `_` (underscore character), then `_` is used to split string.